sftpgo/docs/docs/post-connect-hook.md

+---
+description: "Run a custom action when a new connection is established in SFTPGo, before authentication.
+Use for IP-based access control or logging."
+---

 # Post-connect hook

 This hook is executed as soon as a new connection is established.
 It notifies the connection's IP address and protocol.
 Based on the received response, the connection is accepted or rejected.
 Combining this hook with the [Post-login hook](post-login-hook.md) you can implement your own (even for Protocol) blocklist/allowlist of IP addresses.